 Everyone knows that Venice is one of the best places to visit in Europe – but don’t let the crowds or price tags put you off.
 Visit ‘off season’ (September to February, avoiding Christmas and school holidays) for you best chances of enjoying Saint Mark’s Basilica, the Doge’s Palace and the Grand Canal in (relative) solitude.

-Sure, you can feast on the rich pasta dishes, parmigiana bakes and juicy grills that Sicily is famed for, but why not go one step further and learn how to cook them for yourself?
-Look out for holidays featuring hands-on lessons from expert local chefs and wine tastings at local vineyards.
+Sure, you can feast on the rich pasta dishes, parmigiana bakes and juicy steaks that Tuscany is famed for, but why not go one step further and learn how to cook them for yourself on our new Tuscany cooking holiday?
+Includes vineyard visits for wine tastings, a day feasting in Florence, and fabulous cooking demos from Tuscan food experts Katie and Giancarlo Caldesi.
 Bellissima!
+See the details

 14. Overlook Paris from the Eiffel Tower